The Letters Project

 Want ideas for what to write?

 Your letter can be long or short and sweet.
 All that matters is we are standing up and speaking out for each other.
 Say Gay!
-Write an open letter to someone you know to celebrate who they are, to a stranger to let them know that you stand with them, to a future child to share your dreams and commitments for them, or to your past self to say thank you, and offer things you now understand.
+Write an open letter to someone you know to celebrate who they are, to a stranger to let them know that you stand with them, to a future child to share your dreams and commitments for them, or to your own past self to say thank you, and offer things you now understand.
 Writing a letter is an opportunity to pause, reflect, and share that can bring both reader and writer healing and empowerment.
-Thank you for adding your voice!

-Coro Allegro, Boston's LGBTQ+ and allied classical chorus, David Hodgkins, Artistic Director presents Letters to Our Children: Voices across Generations for LGBTQ+ Youth, Sunday, November 6, 2022 at 3pm at Old South Church, 645 Boylston St. in Boston's Copley Square.
+Coro Allegro, Boston's LGBTQ+ and allied classical chorus, David Hodgkins, Artistic Director will present a one-time digital replay of the concert Letters to Our Children: Voices across Generations for LGBTQ+ Youth, originally held on Sunday, November 6, 2022 at Old South Church, Boston.
 Featuring the world premiere of Andrea Clearfield's Here I Am: I Am Here, with Mimi Lemay and Sam Brinton, narrators, Sonja DuToit-Tengblad, soprano, Jonas Budris, tenor, the Arneis Quartet, and Yulia Yun, piano.
-Learn more
+Learn More.